hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 ## Cleaning up or deleting the OVSvApp {#clean}

 To clean up or delete the OVSvAPP setup:

 1. On the server where you extracted the `ovsvapp.tgz` file, locate the `hp-ovsvapp/conf/ovs_vapp.ini` file.

-2. Modify the `ovs_vapp.ini` file:

-	a.
-Enter information for the [vmware] section.
-<br>	b.
-Leave the

-by entering only the connection details.
+2. Modify the `ovs_vapp.ini` file by entering only the connection details in the [vmware] section.

+	Note: You do not need to specify the `Clusters on which OVSvApp will be hosted` value.

 3. Run the following commands and follow the instructions: